linea-it/docs/docs/en/sci-platforms/pz_server.md

 ## Open Source Code

-The Photo-z Server is an open-source project.
+The *Photo-z Server* is an open-source project.
 Its source code is available in the following GitHub repositories:

 * [pzserver\_app](https://github.com/linea-it/pzserver_app): the main application code, including the web interface and API.
-* [pzserver](https://github.com/linea-it/pzserver): the Python library used to access the Photo-z Server API.
+* [pzserver](https://github.com/linea-it/pzserver): the Python library used to access the *Photo-z Server* API.
-* [pzserver\_pipelines](https://github.com/linea-it/pzserver_pipelines): the pipeline code available on the Photo-z Server.
+* [pzserver\_pipelines](https://github.com/linea-it/pzserver_pipelines): the pipeline code available on the *Photo-z Server*.
 * [orchestration](https://github.com/linea-it/orchestration): the application responsible for submitting pipelines to the IDAC HPC cluster and managing their execution.
-* [pz-lsst-inkind](https://github.com/linea-it/pz-lsst-inkind): code for data management tasks in the Photo-z Server's in-kind program, including data preparation, quality assurance, and pipeline validation notebooks.
+* [pz-lsst-inkind](https://github.com/linea-it/pz-lsst-inkind): code for data management tasks in the *Photo-z Server's* in-kind program, including data preparation, quality assurance, and pipeline validation notebooks.
-* [pz-lsst-inkind-doc](https://github.com/linea-it/pz-lsst-inkind-doc): high-level documentation for the Photo-z Server in-kind program, published via GitHub Pages.
+* [pz-lsst-inkind-doc](https://github.com/linea-it/pz-lsst-inkind-doc): high-level documentation for the *Photo-z Server* in-kind program, published via GitHub Pages.

 The code is licensed under the [MIT License](https://opensource.org/license/mit).
 Contributions are welcome!

 ## Acknowledgement

-_The Photo-z Server uses computational resources of IDAC-Brazil at the Laboratório Interinstitucional de e-Astronomia (LIneA) with financial support from INCT do e-Universo (Process no. 465376/2014-2) and FINEP project: LIneA: e-Science Center for exploring the mysteries of the Universe and support Big Data projects (ref no. 0883/24)._
+_The *Photo-z Server* uses computational resources of IDAC-Brazil at the Laboratório Interinstitucional de e-Astronomia (LIneA) with financial support from INCT do e-Universo (Process no. 465376/2014-2) and FINEP project: LIneA: e-Science Center for exploring the mysteries of the Universe and support Big Data projects (ref no. 0883/24)._